frankyeh/Brain-Data/hcp_a.md

-# Introduction
+# Lifespan Human Connectome Project Aging (HCP-A) Study

-The[ Lifespan Human Connectome Project Development (HCP-A) Study](https://www.humanconnectome.org/study/hcp-lifespan-aging) planned to enroll 1,500+ healthy adults ages 36-100+.
+The [HCP-A Study](https://www.humanconnectome.org/study/hcp-lifespan-aging) planned to enroll 1,500+ healthy adults ages 36-100+.
 The purpose is to discover how individual experiences affect the ways in which different parts of the brain are connected and how these connections (the “connectome”) change across healthy adulthood.

 # License